jonaspleyer/cellular_raza/paper.md

 # Statement of Need

-In contrast to classical particle simulations, Agent-based models (ABMs) treat every cell individually.
-This implies that parameters can vary between agents and that every cell should be traceable throughout time and space.
-In addition, they can describe growth, proliferation, death and many other cellular processes and should also accurately model cell lineage.
-These models live on the mesoscopic scale where the underlying complexity of the problem can often not be fully attributed to neither intracellular nor extracellular processes.
-Their applications include modeling of self-organization and emergent phenomena but they can also be used to introduce spatial effects into existing population-based models.

-# State of Field

 Agent-based models have become popular in cellular biology [@Mogilner2016; @Cess2022; @Delile2017; @Delile_Herrmann_Peyrieras_Doursat_2017].
 Many tools have emerged which are capable of describing cellular systems in various details